-nouns verbs Example: man, dog, fence Example: jump, be, get, smirked

-9. In the space below draw a picture of what you imagine the scene, in the extract, to be like.
-Label the image you draw with evidence from the text.
+pronouns nouns verbs Example: she, they, them, it Example: man, dog, fence Example: jump, be, get, smirked the image you draw with evidence from the text.
 Lesson 4 - Pathetic Fallacy.
 Last lesson you looked at an extract from 'The Woman in Black', where the fog is so thick it is covering the city.
 People cannot see their hand in front of them and struggle to feel their way home to safety.
 1. Why do you think that the writer has used fog to create a Gothic setting?

-2. Explode the following quotation:

-'It was a yellow fog, a filthy, evil-smelling fog, a fog that choked and blinded, smeared and stained.'
+2. Explode the following quotation: 'It was a yellow fog, a filthy, evil-smelling fog, a fog that choked and blinded, smeared and stained.'